Content Moderation & RLHF Services for Safer AI

 Optimizing conversational models — Creation of realistic scenarios to train models to respond better

-Robustness of LLMs — Voluntary generation of tricky borderline or quick cases to detect faults and lead to safer behaviors
+Robustness of LLMs — Voluntary generation of chalenging, borderline and edge cases to detect faults and lead to safer behaviors

 Supervised fine-tuning

-Refine a language model using a dataset containing prompt and high quality responses, validated or reviewed by humans.
-Allows you to specialize a model on a specific field, to improve the quality of its answers, or to correct certain undesirable behaviors.
+Refine a language model using a dataset containing prompt-response pairs with high-quality answers, validated or reviewed by humans.
+Allows you to specialize a model for a specific domain, to improve the quality of its answers, or to correct certain undesirable behaviors.

 Definition of the target domain or the behaviors to be adjusted